Michael T. Wolf

 Research

-My interests lie in exploring the assistive and rehabilitative uses of robotics.
+My interests lie in assistive robotics and human-machine interfaces.

 Academics

-Degrees: My coursework profile at Caltech consists primarily of Control, Robotics, and Mathematics, with a smattering of Neurobiology.
+Degrees: My coursework profile at Caltech consisted primarily of Control, Robotics, and Mathematics, with a smattering of Neurobiology.
 Click for a full course list.

 Contact